-The rates of serious infection, serious adverse events, and discontinuation due to adverse events were generally comparable in the head-to-head trials comparing the JAK inhibitors with adalimumab (see Appendix D, Tables D15-16).
+The rates of serious infection, serious adverse events, and discontinuation due to adverse events were generally comparable in the head-to-head trials comparing JAK inhibitors with adalimumab (see Appendix D).
 There was no evidence of material differences in the rates of malignancies or death between treatment groups across trials.

-A systematic review and meta-analysis of 21 RCTs of JAK inhibitors including 11,144 patients looked specifically at rates of serious infections and herpes zoster.51 They found that the absolute risk for serious infections (hospitalization, death, intravenous antibiotics) was low and was not significantly higher when compared to the placebo group.
+A systematic review and meta-analysis of 21 RCTs of JAK inhibitors including 11,144 patients looked specifically at rates of serious infections and herpes zoster.16 The review found that the absolute risk of serious infections (hospitalization, death, IV antibiotics) was low and was not significantly higher when compared to the placebo group.
 Similarly, there was an increase in rates of herpes zoster infections, but the increase was not statistically significant.